mvch1ne/sprintscope/CODE_OF_CONDUCT.md

 ## Our Pledge

 SprintLab exists to give every athlete access to the kind of biomechanics analysis that was previously only available in well-funded labs.
-That mission only works if everyone who contributes, reports issues, or asks questions feels welcome and respected — regardless of age, body type, athletic background, disability, ethnicity, gender identity, experience level, nationality, personal appearance, religion, or sexual identity.
+That mission only works if everyone who contributes, reports issues, or asks questions feels welcome and respected — regardless of age, body type, athletic background, disability, ethnicity, experience level, nationality, personal appearance, religion.

 We pledge to make participation in this project a harassment-free experience for everyone.